girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Transition_And_Transformation/Transforms.md

   ## matrix()

-  * The matrix() method combines all the 2D transform methods into one.
+  * This method combines all the 2D transform methods into one.
-  * The matrix() method take six parameters, containing mathematic functions, which allows you to rotate, scale, move (translate), and skew elements.
+  * The matrix() method takes 6 parameters,which allows you to rotate, scale, translate, and skew elements.
   * The parameters are as follow: matrix(scaleX(),skewY(),skewX(),scaleY(),translateX(),translateY())

 ```css